Tooth decay: Etymology and usage

 Naturalized from Latin into English (a loanword), caries in its English form originated as a mass noun that means 'rottenness', that is, 'decay'.
 The word is an uncountable noun.

 Cariesology or cariology is the study of dental caries.

 Society and culture

-It is estimated that untreated dental caries results in worldwide productivity losses in the size of about US$27 billion yearly.
+It is estimated that untreated dental caries results in worldwide productivity losses of about US$27 billion yearly.

 Other animals

 Dental caries are uncommon among companion animals.